Truncations in languages of generalized power series and the structure of $T$-$\lambda$-spherical completions of o-minimal fields: Truncations in languages of power series

-\begin{remark} If $\cF$ consists only of non-singular series and satisfies any ($i$) ($i<5$), then the smallest family containing $\cF$ and closed under monomial division is still an algebra satisfying ($i$).
-This is clear for \ref{psFppties:tc} and \ref{psFppties:md}.
+\begin{remark} If $\cF$ is a $(\Lambda-\Lambda)$-algebra and satisfies any of the properties of the points \ref{psFppties:tc}, \ref{psFppties:der}, and \ref{psFppties:bu}, then the smallest $(\Lambda-\Lambda)$-algebra containing $\cF$ and closed under monomial division is still a $(\Lambda-\Lambda)$-algebra satisfying the same property.
+This is clear for \ref{psFppties:tc}.